gabriellediraddo/tswd-portfolio/visualizing-government-debt.md

 # Visualizing Government Debt

-Beginning with OECD's General Government Debt tool
+OECD General Government Debt
 <iframe src="https://data.oecd.org/chart/6Y2A" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true">OECD Chart: General government debt, Total, % of GDP, Annual, 2021</iframe>

-Government Debt
+Government Debt 1995-2021
 <div class="flourish-embed flourish-chart" data-src="visualisation/12594926"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
 Presenting the data with line bars in a series allows for easier comparison and makes trends across time more visible.
 I added a title and subtitle to clarify the purpose of the chart, but because a trend did not emerge across all countries represented, the subtitle reads quite vague.
-I made minor adjustments to spacing in order to create some more white space, as too many charts made it look noisy.
+I made minor adjustments to spacing in order to create some more white space, as so many charts made it look noisy.
 To this end, I also decreased the number of charts per line from 5 to 4 in the default settings.
+If I had a better handle on this software, I would have included the OECD average line on each graph in a dark gray to serve as a benchmark.

+Government Debt of European Countries, 2021
+<div class="flourish-embed flourish-map" data-src="visualisation/12597520"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
+Examining European countries more closely, I was interested in which countries faced a large government deficet while grappling with the COVID-19 pandemic, so I chose to represent the data set as a map.
+Here we see that debt is most concentrated in Western and Central European countries during the pandemic.
+It took some time to adjust the data to fit Flourish's template.
+I used a red gradient to signify debt where the darker color signifies greater debt.
+Because the map is focused in the bottom right corner, I made sure that my title and legend were in the top left in order address this preattentive attribute.
+I had a difficult time including every country on the map, not just the countries for which I had data for, although including these country names may be superfluous for the purposes of this map.

+The line chart above captures government debt across time, which I think is the most successful at showing trends.
+However, it's difficult to compare the debt-to-GDP numbers with many small charts and does create a lot of eye travel.
+The bar graph has the easiest comparison between countries, but only captures one year of data.
+The map shows very clear visual weight with color gradients and has a very fast takeaway, but without trends across time or additional context, the story this visualization is telling is very shallow.